rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 too low or too high.
 Once we guess correctly, it will congratulate us.
 Sound good?

-Along the way, we’ll learn a little bit about Rust.
-The next chapter, ‘Syntax and Semantics’, will dive deeper into each part.

 ## Set up

 Let’s set up a new project.
 Go to your projects directory.
-Remember how we had to create our directory structure and a `Cargo.toml` for `hello_world`?
-Cargo has a command that does that for us.
+Remember the end of the `hello world` example that mentioned `cargo new` to create new cargo projects?
 Let’s give it a shot:

 ```bash
 $ cd ~/projects